ashishmgupta/blog/docs/SANS Holiday Hack Challenge 2021/Strange USB device.md

 python ./mallard.py --file /mnt/USBDEVICE/inject.bin
 ```
 The rubber ducky binary inject.bin is decoded.
-We see a few interesting things being done in the original file.
+We see a few interesting things being done in the original file. <br>
 Numbered in the screenshot below :

 <ol>
 <li>There is a hardcoded base 64 string which looks like reversed ("==" in the front)</li>